LaunchCodeEducation/java-web-development/src/chapters/auth/login-registration-forms.rst

 .. admonition:: Note

-   In the class above we have a password field that will store a plain-text password.
+   In the class above, we have a password field that will store a plain-text password.
 However, this does not contradict our early imperative about NOT storing passwords, since ``LoginFormDTO`` is not a persistent class.

 Our registration form will ask for a username/password pair, and then ask the user to confirm the password by typing it in again.
 So the associated DTO can extend ``LoginFormDTO`` and add an additional field for password verification.